 I’ve had fits and starts, trying to seek something that can’t be found through jobs and titles.
 I’ve been a mega-church pastor, a biblical scholar, a tour guide, a high school teacher, an author, and a handful of other things.
 These roles shaped me, but also led me to wonder if anything real was beneath all this.
 I resonated with St Francis’ question, “Who are you God?
 And who am I?”
 The fact that I had no idea meant I was beginning a deeper conversation.

-At the heart of this work is a fundamental trust that each of us is born whole.
-At the same time, these wild and full capacities need to be reawakened.
+At the heart of this work is a fundamental trust that each of us is born with innate capacities of wholeness that need reawakening and cultivation as we begin to see more clearly our shortcomings, survival strategies, and complexes.
+In short, we need help growing up.
 The second assumption is that each human being has a unique shape that longs to born anew in this world.
 This is the gift of soul.
-Helping to recover more of our wholeness and bringing forth the seeds of soul is part of life’s work.
+Helping to recover more of our wholeness and bringing forth the seeds of soul is a life’s work bent toward meaning and purpose.
 Thankfully, I do not do this work alone.
 A growing tribe of teachers, spiritual directors, authors, wilderness guides, therapists, theologians, parents and wild misfits are contributing the awakening of soul.
 It is a great time to be alive and the future of a healthy planet and healthy human cultures depends upon this work.

 If you feel lost, if social roles have stopped making sense, if you’ve had numinous experiences and are not sure what to make of them, if you feel called but unsure by what or to what, if your notions of God have grown too small, if the unknown is alluring, if most of your life you’ve been told you’re broken, if your dreams won’t leave you alone, if modern life feels empty, then this work is meant to help.